vantage-sh/docs.vantage.sh/docs/usage_based_reporting.md

 # Usage-Based Reporting

 :::tip
-To get started with Usage-Basesd Reports, you can also watch a video demo on [Vantage University](/vantage_university_cost_reporting) 🎓.
+To get started with Usage-Based Reports, you can also watch a video demo on [Vantage University](/vantage_university_cost_reporting) 🎓.
 :::

 Usage-Based Reporting provides infrastructure consumption in non-monetary metrics, such as virtual machine running hours, stored gigabytes of data, and read/write units consumed.
 These reports are available within [Cost Reports](/cost_reports), where you can toggle between viewing consumption by spend or by usage.